ortexx/akili-example/README.md

 Example [site](https://badge.fury.io/js/akili-tabs.svg) to show how you might organize you application using [Akili framework](https://github.com/ortexx/akili).

-The example shows a simple site structure, but all the most necessary things are touched to build a powerful single page application.
+The example shows a simple site's structure, but all the most necessary things are touched to build a powerful single page application.

 ## Getting Started